 Multi-policy / Multi-line discount: 10 percent to 20 percent

 Available to: Drivers who hold multiple policies with the same insurance provider.
+Homeowners who bundle their auto policies usually get the highest discounts.
+Insurance companies consider homeowners a lower risk than renters or condo owners.

 - Eligible varies by insurer but typically you must carry your car insurance and one other type of insurance coverage, such as motorcycle, mobile home, renters, condo, homeowners, health or life insurance with the same carrier to get the discount.